Senate bill would privatize some Mississippi state parks, give others away

 Currie said she’s opposed to privatizing parks.
 It could lead companies to “cherry-pick” top-performing properties, she said, while leaving others behind.
 “Now that we let them deteriorate, we’re going to shirk our responsibility?” she said.

-Rep. Bill Kinkade, a Byhalia Republican who leads the Mississippi Commission on Wildlife, Fisheries, and Parks, said he has similar concerns.
+Rep. Bill Kinkade, a Byhalia Republican who leads the Wildlife, Fisheries, and Parks Committee, said he has similar concerns.
 He said the parks “belong to the citizens of our state,” but he added he is not opposed to some limited privatization of services at some parks.

 Kinkade told the Daily Journal he would like to see a two-phase plan that involves passing Currie’s bill to help with maintenance and a separate bill, HB 1231, to create something called the Mississippi Outdoor Stewardship Trust Fund.
 The fund would use sales taxes from sporting goods stores to pay for projects in state parks and other natural areas around the state.